Noel Parkinson

-Noel David Parkinson (born 16 November 1959) is an English former footballer who played in the Football League as a midfielder, beginning his career at Ipswich Town, playing on loan at Bristol Rovers and Brentford and later permanently signing for Mansfield Town, Scunthorpe United and Colchester United.
-Alongside making over 200 Football League appearances, he also played for England youth between 1977 and 1978.
+Noel David Parkinson (born 16 November 1959) is an English former footballer from Southampton who played in the Football League as a midfielder, beginning his career at Ipswich Town, playing on loan at Bristol Rovers and Brentford and later permanently signing for Mansfield Town, Scunthorpe United and Colchester United.
+Alongside making over 200 Football League appearances, he also played for England youth between 1976 and 1978.

 Career

 Ipswich Town

-Born in Hull, Parkinson joined Ipswich Town as a trainee in 1976 after taking his A-level exams and went on to make 71 reserve team appearances for the club, scoring 18 goals.
-He made appearances for England at youth level during the 1977–78 season.
+Born in Blackpool, Parkinson joined Ipswich Town as a trainee in 1976 after taking his A-level exams and went on to make 71 reserve team appearances for the club, scoring 18 goals.
+He made appearances for England at youth level during the 1976-77 season and the 1977–78 season.
 He made his first-team debut for Town in the UEFA Cup on 19 September 1979 in a 3–1 win at the Ullevaal Stadion against Skied Oslo, replacing Arnold Mühren after 76 minutes.
 His only other appearance for the club came in the return leg, a 7–0 thrashing with Parkinson coming on for George Burley in the 55th minute.

 While with Ipswich, Parkinson was shipped out on loan on two occasions.
 The first of these was a month-long stint at Bristol Rovers in November 1979 where he scored once in five outings.
 In a similar loan deal, he was sent out to Brentford in February 1980 to help sustain their Third Division status under Bill Dodgin.
 He made ten appearances for the Bees in the league.